arthurfincham/chelsea_quiz/README.md

 <h2>Design (CSS)</h2>

-When researching how to make a simple quiz, I found lots of good resources but few were visually appealing.
+When researching how to make a simple quiz, I found lots of good examples but few were visually appealing.
 This meant I had to dive into the CSS, which took up more time than any other part of the project.

-I'm fairly pleased with the results, although my code is probably clunky and longer than it needs to be.
+I'm fairly pleased with the results, although my code is quite clunky and longer than it needs to be.

 <h3>Resources</h3>

-This [article][https://css-tricks.com/snippets/css/a-guide-to-flexbox/] was vital in understanding *Flex*.
+This [article](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) was vital in understanding *Flex*.

-This [tutorial][https://www.w3schools.com/howto/howto_js_rangeslider.asp] showed me how to include and style the range slider.
+This [tutorial](https://www.w3schools.com/howto/howto_js_rangeslider.asp) showed me how to include and style the range slider.

-This [thread][https://stackoverflow.com/questions/17541614/use-images-instead-of-radio-buttons] on stackoverflow taught me how to wrap radio buttons.
+This [thread](https://stackoverflow.com/questions/17541614/use-images-instead-of-radio-buttons) on stackoverflow taught me how to wrap radio buttons.